BerenLuthien/HyperColumns_ImageColorization/README.md

 # HyperColumns of CNN and Image Colorization
 This project is a revised version of https://arxiv.org/abs/1411.5752 and *much of these codes are based on*  https://tinyclouds.org/colorize/.
-- This project is to  illustrate hypercolumns and its usage in image colorization (which was proposed by https://arxiv.org/abs/1411.5752)
+- This project is to  illustrate hypercolumns and its usage in image colorization (which was proposed by Hypercolumns for Object Segmentation and Fine-grained Localization, Bharath Hariharan et al.)

 - The project is different from the above two links in that it made trials and validated that a careful sampling of feature maps (i.e., a subset of feature maps) give comparable performance of using all feature maps, so as to reduce complexity.